svelury2/QP-VQE/README.md

 # QP-VQE

 This repository contains data and codes used in the manuscript "Quasiparticle Variational Quantum Eigensolver" (arXiv:25XX.XXXX).
 For more details on how these codes were used, please consult Appendix A of the manuscript.
+Any questions please contact Saavanth Velury at velurys@ufl.edu.